There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) understand why coastal environments are particularly vulnerable to the impacts of human activities; (2) appreciate the significance of international, national and local drivers affecting the prioritisation of issues in coastal conservation and management; (3) understand how policies to deal with these issues are designed and implemented, with a critical appreciation of their outcomes; and (4) identify and analyse key issues in a specific coastal region, demonstrating an understanding of how human and environmental factors interact in coastal conservation and management.
+Students are able to (1) explain the impact of human activities on coastal environments; (2) recognise interactions between nearshore coastal resilience, vulnerability and climate change and the need for a cross-disciplinary approach to nearshore coastal and marine conservation and management; (3) appreciate the varying nature of human threats to coastal and nearshore ecosystems and the driving forces behind these over space and time; and (4) identify and analyse key issues in a specific coastal region, demonstrating an understanding of how human and environmental factors interact in coastal conservation and management.

-- Indicative assessments in this unit are as follows: (1) a research essay; (2) a learning portfolio; and (3) a group project.
+Indicative assessments in this unit are as follows: (1) online quizzes; (2) tutorial reports; and (3) a group project.
 Further information is available in the unit outline.

 - Unit Coordinator(s)